Manipulation (psychology): In popular psychology

-Kantor advises in his 2006 book The Psychopathology of Everyday Life: How Antisocial Personality Disorder Affects All of Us that vulnerability to psychopathic manipulators can be due to being too dependent on others, having a lack of maturity, being naïve, impressionable, trusting, impulsive, altruistic, or greedy.
+Harriet B. Braiker identified the following ways that manipulators control their victims, with some of them including positive reinforcement, which includes praise, superficial charm, superficial sympathy (crocodile tears), excessive apologizing or forced laugh or smile.
+According to psychology author George K. Simon, successful psychological manipulation primarily involves the manipulator: Simon states that manipulative individuals may use a variety of deceptive techniques to exert control or avoid accountability.
+Methods include lying by commission, lying by omission, pretending to be in denial, rationalization, selective inattention/selective attention, and diversion.
+Martin Kantor advises in his 2006 book The Psychopathology of Everyday Life: How Antisocial Personality Disorder Affects All of Us that vulnerability to psychopathic manipulators can be due to being too dependent on others, having a lack of maturity, being naïve, impressionable, trusting, impulsive, altruistic, or greedy.

 Assessment tools

 MACH-IV

 Manipulativeness is a primary feature found in the Machiavellianism construct.
 The MACH-IV, conceptualized by Richard Christie and Florence Geis, is a popular and widely used psychological measure of manipulative and deceptive behavior.

 Emotional manipulation scale

 The emotional manipulation scale is a ten-item questionnaire developed in 2006 through factor analysis, primarily to measure one's tendency to use emotions to their advantage in controlling others.
-At the time of publication, emotional intelligence assessments did not specifically examine manipulative behavior and were instead predominantly focussed on Big Five personality trait assessment.
+At the time of publication, emotional intelligence assessments did not specifically examine manipulative behavior and were instead predominantly focused on Big Five personality trait assessment.

 Managing the emotions of others scale

 The "Managing the Emotions of Others Scale" (MEOS) was developed in 2013 through factor analysis to measure the ability to change emotions of others.
 The survey questions measure six categories: mood (or emotional state) enhancement, mood worsening, concealing emotions, capacity for inauthenticity, poor emotion skills, and using diversion to enhance mood.
 The enhancement, worsening and diversion categories have been used to identify the ability and willingness of manipulative behavior.
 The MEOS has also been used for assessing emotional intelligence, and has been compared to the HEXACO model of personality structure, for which the capacity for inauthenticity category in the MEOS was found to correspond to low honesty-humility scores on the HEXACO.